Jane-Wangari/Covid-19-Dashboard/README.md

 # Covid-19 Worldwide Analysis 2020-to-2022
-The report analyzes Covid -19 cases, recoveries and deaths worldwide from January 22, 2020, to August 2, 2022.
+The report analyzes Covid -19 confirmed, recovered and death cases worldwide from January 22, 2020, to August 2, 2022.

 # Introduction
 Corona Virus, commonly known as Covid-19, has impacted the world badly since 2019.
 The virus causes illnesses that range from the common cold to even more severe respiratory-related diseases.
 The virus has greatly affected day-to-day life since 2020, with millions of people contracting the disease, a portion of them dying while others are recovering.
 There is a need for health organizations to understand the trend of the virus to take active and effective measures to protect the public.
 In this project, I analyzed the covid- 19 trend from January 2020 to August 2022.